12 Great Ways to Keep Your Kids Moving

 Physical activity is a crucial component to healthy growth and development in children.
 Engaging in healthy movement not only helps children develop physically, but it also assists in the development of social, emotional and mental skills.
 The US Department of Health and Human Services recommends that preschool children (aged 3–5 years) should be active throughout the day, with a target of 3 hours per day of light, moderate and vigorous physical activity.

-Before the pandemic, meeting this requirement was relatively easy; a trip to the park, recess, a playdate, P.E., or a birthday party.
-Physical activity happened naturally and frequently.
-Now that we are faced with remote learning, social distancing, and fewer options for community activities, finding ways to get those precious physical hours in has become more of a daunting task.
+At times, meeting this requirement is relatively easy; a trip to the park, recess, a playdate, P.E., or a birthday party.
+For some kids, physical activity happens naturally and frequently.
+For others, it can feel daunting to find ways to get those physical hours in.

 Don’t feel discouraged if your child isn’t reaching that 3-hour goal right now.
 Instead, you can make smaller steps to integrate movement into your child’s daily life and create healthy habits for the future!
-The activities listed below can be done indoors or in smaller areas, can easily fit into busy schedules and can be utilized as breaks during remote learning.
+The activities listed below can be fit into busy schedules, used to “get the wiggles out” or as brain breaks during your child’s homework routine.

 Use online tools: There are a number of free websites and videos specifically designed to get your kids moving, learning and growing!
 Here are some great examples:

-Move to Learn– Children learn best when they take short physical breaks throughout their school day.
-These videos were designed to “double classroom focus” and will come in handy when you notice your child losing focus during remote learning/homeschooling or simply needing to get their wiggles out!
+Move to Learn– These videos were designed to “double classroom focus” and will come in handy when you notice your child losing focus while doing their homework, or just need to get their blood pumping!

-GoNoodle– Teachers have been incorporating these videos into lesson plans during remote learning.
-These videos are high paced, energetic, and educational – everything from yoga, to math problems, to hip hop dances.
+GoNoodle– These videos are high paced, energetic, and educational – everything from yoga, to math problems, to hip hop dances.
 You can download the app for free or visit their website.
 (If you choose to join your children, get ready for a serious work out!)

 Smile & Learn: This YouTube channel features Yoga videos for children and is available in many different languages.
 The videos feature kid friendly instructions and animations that will help keep your child engaged.
 Yoga is a great exercise for balance, coordination, flexibility, and strength.
 Along with physical benefits, Yoga will teach your child breathing techniques, centering movements, and self-regulation skills.